amberCodes3/assignments/README.md

 do an npm install

-Use it as a springboard for your own Mom's shopping list app
+Use it as a springboard for your own Mom's shopping list app.
+The todos that are already in the HTML are there only to give an example of what the ones created in Part 1 should look like.
+Delete them from the HTML and make sure your code still works before moving on to Part 2.